mondalspandan/VHcc-cTagSF/README.md

 3. Edit WcPath, TTPath, DYPath to the corresponding directories of the Analyzer outputs.
 4. Edit `systs` to indicate the required systematics (comment out JES/R if you selected the NoJEC versions of the Analyzers).
 5. Open `condor_runscript.sh` and set OUTPUTDIR to desired output path.
 Change OUTPUTNAME to match outDir set in step 2.
+6. Make sure `condor_runscript.sh` is executable by running `chmod +x condor_runscript.sh`
-6. Run `python systStacker_condor.py`.
+7. Run `python systStacker_condor.py`.
 This creates a new file `cmdList.txt` containing all the Stacker commands to be executed.
-7. Submit jobs for all the commands using `condor_submit submit.sub`.
+8. Submit jobs for all the commands using `condor_submit submit.sub`.
-8. Job progress can be checked using `condor_q`.
+9. Job progress can be checked using `condor_q`.

 ## III.
 SF Extractor
 This section calculates the c-tagging scale factors from the files produced by the StackPlotter.